annasfe/shopping-list-react-nodejs/README.md

 # my-todo-list

-First fullstack web project created with React and Node.js, to be deployed at Heroku
+Fullstack web project created with React and Node.js, to be deployed at Heroku